anurag-dhamala/os-info-mcp-server/README.md

-# MCP server for news-data
+# MCP server for os info

 MCP server for getting up-to-date information about your operating system